Refinancing To A 15-Year Mortgage: The Pros And Cons

 - You have more than 15 years left on your mortgage.

-In order to refinance, you’ll need to meet certain qualifications to be approved for the new loan.
-These requirements may vary slightly by lender.
 At Rocket Mortgage®, you’ll need a credit score of at least 620 and a maximum loan-to-value ratio (LTV) of 95% to refinance a conventional loan.
 However, credit score requirements may vary slightly depending on your lender.

 Should I Refinance My Mortgage And When?